 - New York

-Elyse Dodgson has been working in the theatre for over thirty years and is Associate Director and Head of the International Department at the Royal Court Theatre in London, where she was formerly Director of the Young People's Theatre.
+Elyse Dodgson worked in the theatre for over thirty years and was Associate Director and Head of the International Department at the Royal Court Theatre in London, where she was formerly Director of the Young People's Theatre.

 She began her career in the Brighton Combination in 1968, producing works including The Rise and Fall of Tony Banana, which was performed in the middle of the night at the LSE sit-in.

-She has also produced a series of new Brazilian plays in specially commissioned translations.
-Her latest volume, Plays From the Arab World (2010), is the product of a three-year project with other producers across the Middle East and North Africa, in collaboration with the British Council.
+She also produced a series of new Brazilian plays in specially commissioned translations.
+Her last volume, Plays From the Arab World (2010), was the product of a three-year project with other producers across the Middle East and North Africa, in collaboration with the British Council.

 Elyse Dodgson was awarded an MBE in 2010 for her work in international theatre and with young writers overseas.

 She passed away in 2018.

 Some talents are necessary, but Elyse Dodgson, as Paul Taylor put it in The Independent, is 'indispensable.'